eakmanrq/sqlframe/docs/configuration.md

 ### Optimized

 Optimized SQL is SQL that has been processed by SQLGlot's optimizer.
 For complex queries this will significantly reduce the number of CTEs produced and remove extra unused columns.
-Defaults to `True`.
+Defaults to `False`.

 ```python
 from sqlframe.bigquery import BigQuerySession